garrandall/popular-music-data/tracks/hollywood-boz-scaggs.md

 (What a reaction do it again)
 Yeah I'm gonna make you a star
 (Camera action do it again)
-Ooh anyway I gotta do it
+Ohanyway I gotta do it
 (What a reaction do it again)
 To get you this part